-Westwood Management is also a party to subadvisory agreements with other investment companies under which it performs substantially the same services as it does under its advisory agreements.
+Westwood Management is also a party to subadvisory agreements with other investment advisors under which it performs substantially the same services as it does under its advisory agreements.
 However, the investment strategy adopted for a particular client is subject to supervision and review by the client.
 Our subadvisory fees are computed based upon the daily net assets of the client and are payable on a monthly basis.
 As with our advisory agreements, these agreements are terminable upon short notice.

 Under our subadvisory agreement with Gabelli Advisers, Inc., Westwood Management provides investment advisory services to the Westwood Funds family of mutual funds.
-The Westwood Equity Fund is a large cap value fund with assets consisting of securities valued at approximately \$182 million as of December 31, 2004.
-For the ten-year period ended on December 31, 2004, the Westwood Equity Fund ranked in the top quartile in the Large Value category according to Morningstar, Inc. Westwood Management owns shares of Class A Common Stock representing an 18.8% economic interest in Gabelli Advisers, Inc., a subsidiary of Gabelli Asset Management Inc. Based on SEC filings, we believe that Gabelli Asset Management Inc. owned 16.1% of our Common Stock as of December 31, 2004.
+The Westwood Equity Fund is a large cap value fund with assets consisting of securities valued at approximately \$185 million as of December 31, 2005.
+For the ten-year period ended on December 31, 2005, the Westwood Equity Fund ranked in the top quartile in the Large Value category according to Morningstar, Inc. Westwood Management owns shares of Class A Common Stock representing a 19.02% economic interest in Gabelli Advisers, Inc., a subsidiary of GAMCO Investors, Inc. Based on SEC filings, we believe that GAMCO Investors, Inc. owned 18.7% of our Common Stock as of December 31, 2005.
+While Westwood Management provides subadvisory services with respect to the Westwood Funds family of funds, Westwood Management provides investment advisory services directly to the recently launched WHG Funds family of mutual funds, namely the WHG SMidCap Fund and the WHG Income Opportunity Fund.

-Our three largest clients accounted for approximately 19.3% of total revenues for the twelve months ended December 31, 2004.
+Our three largest clients accounted for approximately 18.8% of total revenues for the twelve months ended December 31, 2005.